letya999/Useful_android_UI_lib/README.md

 ## Toast
 1. https://github.com/Muddz/StyleableToast An Android library that takes the standard toast to the next level with many styling options.

+## Training
+1. https://github.com/eoinfogarty/Onboarding A beautiful way to introduce users to your app.
+2. https://github.com/TangoAgency/material-intro-screen Inspired by Heinrich Reimer Material Intro and developed with love from scratch.
+3. https://github.com/KeepSafe/TapTargetView An implementation of tap targets from the Material Design guidelines for feature discovery.
+4. https://github.com/TakuSemba/Spotlight Android Library that lights items for tutorials or walk-throughs etc...
+5. https://github.com/mapleqin/ProductTour ProductTour is android sample project implementing a parallax effect welcome page using PageTransformer, similar to the one found in Google's app like Sheet, Drive, Docs...
+6. https://github.com/florent37/TutoShowcase A simple and Elegant Showcase view for Android.
+7. https://github.com/florent37/ViewTooltip A fluent tooltip for Android.

 ## ViewPager
 1. https://github.com/ogaclejapan/SmartTabLayout A custom ViewPager title strip which gives continuous feedback to the user when scrolling.